paulczar/ci-demo/blog.md

 ![IMAGE OF GITHUB PR PAGE](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/github_show_pr_testing-1448031318823.png)

-Jenkins will notice When a developer opens a new Pull Request against the development branch and will kick off tests.
+Jenkins will be notified when a developer opens a new Pull Request against the development branch and will kick off tests.
 Jenkins will then create and deploy an ephemeral application in Deis named for the Pull Request ID (PR-11-ghost).

 ![IMAGE JENKINS JOB](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/jenkins_pr_testing-1448031335825.png)